-In 1995 a group of individuals in the Shickshinny area had a heart for those in need.
-They established a Non-Profit 501(c)3 entity known as the Wyoming Valley Rescue Ministries.
+In 1995 a group of individuals from the Shickshinny area had a heart for those in need.
+They established a non-profit 501(c)3 entity known as the Wyoming Valley Rescue Ministries.
 This entity laid dormant until 2005.

-In 2005, AGRM (Association of Gospel Rescue Missions), a national organization with over 100 years of experience in rescuing people, had an initiative combined with localized Missions to plant new Missions in areas where none existed.
-AGRM, in combination with the Missions in York, PA, Lancaster, PA, and Washington, DC, decided they would provide the seed money and Board for a Mission in the Scranton/Wilkes-Barre area.
-The 4 organizations hired an individual to come to the area to start a Mission.
-Initial talks were had with the formers of the Non-profit entity from 1995, and a Mission was born in Northeast PA.
+In 2005, CityGate Network, formerly known as AGRM (Association of Gospel Rescue Missions), a national organization with over 100 years of experience in rescuing people, had an initiative combined with localized Missions to plant new Missions in areas where none existed.
+CityGate, in combination with the Rescue Missions in York, PA, Lancaster, PA, and Washington, DC, decided they would provide the seed money and a Board for Wyoming Valley Rescue Ministries.
+The four organizations hired an individual to come to start the Rescue Mission.
+Initial talks were had with the formers of the non-profit entity from 1995, and a Mission was born in Northeast PA.

 In 2016 we moved to communicate better to both communities who we are and what we do.
-In today’s culture, the word rescue has become synonymous with animals.
+In today’s culture, the word “rescue” has become synonymous with animals.
 The name was shortened, and a new logo was introduced.
 As the Keystone Mission, we are working to “Build a community of HOPE.”
 Our Mission is: To be a catalyst for the community to provide help and hope to the homeless, hungry, and hurting people in Northeast PA.
 Our primary goal is to do this thru the Life-Changing word of the Gospel of Jesus Christ.